SmileDirect Reveals the Outrageous Cost of Getting Hacked

 SmileDirect said it expects to see a $10 million to $15 million dent in revenue due to the systems outage from this attack.

-This does appear to be a ransomware attack, but SmileDirect said it hasn’t paid out any ransom.
-That is usually the correct choice as hackers often charge a second ransom once they find out the victim will pay.
+This appears to be a ransomware attack, but SmileDirect said it hadn’t paid any ransom.
+That is usually the correct choice, as hackers often charge a second ransom once they find out the victim will pay.

 SDC’s Loss Is Relatively Small Compared to Most Small Businesses

-Many small business owners might be thinking that SmileDirect was only targeted because it’s a large company (according to Bloomberg, SDC’s market cap is over $3.32 billion).
+Many small business owners might think SmileDirect was only targeted because it’s a large company (according to Bloomberg, SDC’s market cap is over $3.32 billion).

 Hackers, however, have been increasingly setting their sights on small businesses.
 According to CNBC, they’re targeting small businesses 43% of the time.
-The main reason for that is precisely because small businesses assume they won’t be targeted.
+The main reason is that small businesses assume they won’t be targeted.
 Only 14% of small businesses are prepared to defend themselves against a cyber attack.

 But in reality, the effects of a security breach are usually far more devasting for smaller businesses.
 SmileDirect will likely recover over time.
 The same can’t be said for the majority of small businesses that get hacked.